chrishokamp/neural_mt/README.md

 export THEANO_FLAGS='device=gpu3, on_unused_input=warn'
 python -m machine_translation 2&>1 | tee -a log.out
 ```

-**Image and Moduli Installation for AWS**

-For AWS, we installed an image Vasco Pinho found, we need to ask about the details

-TODO: add Anaconda, blocks+Fuel setup instructions and scripts

-***byobu commands for monitoring your experiments***

-- monitor GPU usage
-`watch -d nvidia-smi`

 **Notes and Gotchas**
 - The `prepare_data.py` script tries to be smart about finding and extracting the data for your language pair, but it's not smart enough, because it doesn't find reverse pairs.
 I.e. if `es-en` exists, it doesn't know that you implictly have `en-es` (debates on translation direction aside).
 Therefore, you may need to rename some files in data/tmp/train_data.tgz to make things work.